Mirages are images caused by atmospheric refraction.

 Superior mirages

 A superior mirage works in the opposite way of an inferior mirage.
 There is a layer of cold air below warmer air and light will bend downwards when it reaches the colder air.
-This occurs often on the ocean or on ice.
+This occurs often on the ocean or over ice, especially in polar regions or just after sunrise.

 When light gets bent down, we will perceive the image to sit higher than it actually is.
 A common example is a ship or an island that seems to float a little above the water.